Yaroslavl Yaroslavl Oblast, Russia Travel Guide

 Informal initiatives exist.

-Language schools in Yaroslavl may provide short-term Russian language courses, excellent for deep involvement.
+Language schools in Yaroslavl may offer short-term Russian classes to learn a language, excellent for deep involvement.

-City Day (last Sat during The month of may), Maslenitsa (late winter/early spring), "Transfiguration" International Feast of Choral and Bell Music (August).
+City Day (last Sat during The month of may), Maslenitsa (late winter/the beginning of spring), "Transfiguration" International Feast of Choral and Bell Music (August).

 Parades, concerts, and public events across Yaroslavl, typically on the last Saturday of May.

 Opportunities to learn traditional Russian crafts.
-Inquire at local tourism offices for current offerings.
+Check with local tourism offices for current offerings.

 Add more time to your trip to nearby Golden Ring cities like Rostov Veliky or Kostroma for further cultural exploration.